smddev/site/src/content/projects/product-search.md

   - MongoDB
   - Elasticsearch
   - Kubernetes
-description: Domain-oriented search engine that recognizes parameters of electronic components in customer-written search line and then finds the relevant product in catalog.
+description: Domain-oriented search engine that recognizes parameters of electronic components in customer-written search lines
 ---
 Large electronic component distributor company approached us with a problem of automating their online purchase workflow.